Business Concepts

 Accounts receivable definition: what AR really means

 The simplest accounts receivable definition is the money owed to a business for goods and services it has already provided on credit.
-In financial accounting, AR is an asset account, because that money is something you reasonably expect to collect.
+In financial accounting, an account receivable is an asset account, because that money is something you reasonably expect to collect.

 A single account receivable is one customer's unpaid invoice.
 Add them all together and you get your total accounts receivable balance.
 Some teams loosely call these account receivables, but the meaning is the same: money owed to a business for value already delivered.

 The accounts receivable meaning goes beyond a single number.
 It reflects the trade credit you extend to customers and the trust baked into your payment terms.
-Selling on net 30 credit terms means you are lending the customer your product or service for 30 days before the due date.
+Selling on net 30 credit terms means you lend the customer your product or service for 30 days before the due date.

-Each account receivable adds to the receivable balance and, under generally accepted accounting principles, is recorded on the balance sheet in the accounting period the sale happens, not when the cash arrives.
+Each account receivable adds to the receivable balance.
+Under generally accepted accounting principles, it is recorded on the balance sheet in the accounting period the sale happens, not when the cash arrives.
+AR is a foundational accounting term for tracking a company's financial position.

 How the accounts receivable process works, step by step